 Owl Creek Pass is a beautiful drive in the Uncompahgre National Forest, in Gunnison County, Colorado.
-A mountain pass at an elevation of 3,083 m (10,114 ft) can be reached by a gravel road that doesn't require a 4WD car.
-The road lies in the shadow of Cimarron Range peaks in southwestern Colorado.
+A mountain pass at an elevation of 10,114 ft (3,083 m) can be reached by a gravel road that doesn't require a 4WD car.
+The road lies in the shadows of Cimarron Range peaks in southwestern Colorado.
 The scenic road was featured in a 1969 western True Grit: Then and Now.
 This iconic John Wayne movie showcased the beautiful landscapes of the area.

 Owl Creek Pass is a somewhat remote place featuring picturesque rivers, lakes, creeks, spruce and fir woods, and interesting rock formations such as turrets and hoodoos.
 Meadows are full of amazing wildflowers in the summer months.
 There are plenty of campgrounds where visitors can spend a night or two taking their time to explore the area.
 Uncompahgre Wilderness offers numerous hiking trails.
-The Silver Jack Reservoir, about 24 km (15 miles) from the pass, is the excellent hiking destination with many trails along the five-mile shoreline.
+The Silver Jack Reservoir, about 15 miles (24 km) from the pass, is an excellent hiking destination with many trails along the five-mile shoreline.
 Beaver Lake is another nearby area that's worth checking out for fishing and other recreational activities.

 Dispersed camping is possible at Uncompahgre National Forest.
 There is even a camping spot at the summit of Owl Creek Pass.
 Another great spot to camp for the night is The Silver Jack Reservoir Campground.
 It has 60 campsites in a wooded area.
 The campground operates during summer.
 No reservation is required.

 How long does the drive along Owl Creek Pass take?